emerconnelly/sysadmin/powershell-scripts/Get-CustomUserReport/README.md

 I may update this script over time to include new data, better the formatting, or improve efficiency.

 ## pre-requisites
-- Microsoft account with the required permissions (for Legacy Per-User MFA Status & Exchange Online)
+- Microsoft account with the required permissions (for Legacy Per-User MFA Status & Exchange Online).
-- Azure app registration with the required permissions (for Microsoft Graph
+- Azure app registration with the required permissions (for Microsoft Graph).
 - RSA-signed certificate for authentication, and the required variables found in [this json template](variables_template.json).

 ## how to